 Aerospace and Defense: Background

 The aerospace and defense industry is mainly comprised of companies that manufacture products for military use.
 This includes manufacturers of military ships, such as submarines, destroyers, or aircraft carriers, and commercial, private or government aircraft, such as bombers, fighter jets, and commercial or private airplanes, and the companies which manufacture and distribute the necessary parts and components for these machines.
 Also included in this industry are weaponry, such as missiles or ammunition, and other defense-related technological devices, such as radar, sonar, or satellites.
-The aerospace and defense industry also produces spacecrafts, such as those used by government space administrations and commercial space tourism companies.
+The aerospace and defense industry also produces spacecraft, such as those used by government space administrations and commercial space tourism companies.

 Many developed countries, or coalitions of countries such as the European Union, fill their demand for these products with domestic companies.
 Most of the demand is derived from a federal defense department, including the Pentagon in the United States and NATO, or government-run space programs.